 It is a pleasure to serve under your chairmanship, Sir Graham.
-I start by welcoming the Under-Secretary of State for Housing, Communities and Local Government, the hon.
-Member for South Derbyshire (Mrs Wheeler), back to her place.
-This is the first time that we have had the opportunity to face each other in recent months, and I am very pleased to see her back in her place.
+I start by welcoming the Minister back to her place.
+This is the first time that we have had the opportunity to face each other in recent months, and I am very pleased to see her.

 I pay tribute to my hon.
 Friend the Member for Westminster North (Ms Buck) for securing this debate, and for her truly exceptional work to help those who struggle to get a long-term decent home in the private rented sector.
 She has been absolutely tireless in ensuring that the quality of people’s accommodation is sufficient and suitable for people to live in in the 21st century, and she is so persuasive that the Government supported her private Member’s Bill earlier in the year.
 I congratulate her on that.